LEARN CHESS WITH DAVID

 I take a holistic approach focused on developing a mastery of positional/strategic play and deep planning, teaching you to effectively dissect any position to find the move that the board calls for.
 I can assist you in thoroughly analyzing your games so that you can get to the bottom of your strengths and weaknesses.
 Then, I will work with you to develop a concrete plan to eliminate your weaknesses and fortify your strengths.
 After taking lessons with me, you should have the tools you need to effectively analyze games on your own, too.

-A typical lesson includes tactical puzzle warm-ups (internalizing effective methods to unveil powerful sequences of moves), positional/strategic training to ensure a well-rounded player, learning fundamental endgame theory, in-depth game analysis, and some fun sparring with me (accompanied by analysis, helping my students to develop a structured thinking process that works for them).
-I am a big fan of learning from the greats -- the World Champions such as Lasker, Capablanca, Tal, Alekhine, Fischer, Karpov, Kasparov, Anand, Carlsen, Hou, the Polgar sisters, etc. -- by studying classic games for pattern recognition and gaining a deeper appreciation of the Royal Game.
+-- the World Champions such as Lasker, Capablanca, Tal, Alekhine, Fischer, Karpov, Kasparov, Anand, Carlsen, Hou, the Polgar sisters, etc. -- by studying classic games for pattern recognition and gaining a deeper appreciation of the Royal Game.
 Of course, the focus will differ from student to student, as I believe in carefully listening and responding to my students' needs/goals, rather than "one-size-fits-all" approaches.

-With more and more chess players blindly following the suggestions of computers, I believe that it is now more important than ever to develop independent, creative, critical thinking skills -- understanding not just what a good move is but why it's a good move and how it fits into the big picture.
+-- understanding not just what a good move is but why it's a good move and how it fits into the big picture.
 Through my lessons, I hope to cultivate independent-minded students who are confident in their own decision making process/judgment and do not feel the need to become over-reliant on computers.
 We will develop those skills together.

 I am very patient and 100% dedicated to your success.
 Whatever your goals, we will achieve them together!

-Live outside DC?
-Not a problem - we can meet at a coffee shop, library, etc. that is convenient for you.
-Once we know each other, we can always meet in the comfort of your own home as well.
+-- we can meet at a coffee shop, library, etc. that is convenient for you.
+Once we know each other, we can plan to meet in the comfort of your own home as well.

 Check out my August 2018Washington Post feature here.